 Who gets MS?

-The average age of diagnosis is just 30 years old, and interestingly three times more women are affected by MS than men and it is more common in cooler climates.
+The average age of diagnosis is between 20 and 40 years old, and interestingly three times more women are affected by MS than men and it is more common in cooler climates.

 What are the typical symptoms of MS?